East Garfield hit-and-run kills 54-year-old man, police say

-CHICAGO -- A man was killed in a hit-and-run Wednesday in East Garfield Park, police said.
+CHICAGO (WLS) -- A 54-year-old man was killed in a hit-and-run in the East Garfield Park neighborhood Wednesday night and Chicago police are now searching for the driver.

-About 7:50 p.m., the man, 54, was walking west in the 2600 block of West Van Buren Street when a vehicle hit him from behind and sped away, Chicago police said.
-The man was taken to Stroger Hospital, where he died.
+Police said the incident occurred 2600-block of West Van Buren Street at about 7:48 p.m.

-The Cook County medical examiner's office has not released details on his death.
+The victim was walking west on Van Buren Street when police said a vehicle also traveling west struck the man from behind and then took off from the scene.

 East Garfield hit-and-run kills 54-year-old man, police say